Free Download · Version 2.3.0

 In an HR investigation browser review, the artifacts that matter are visited URLs (where the employee navigated), search queries (intent signals), browser timeline reconstruction (when activity occurred), downloaded files (data exfiltration evidence) and form data (account access patterns).
 For civil litigation e-discovery, browser history is increasingly listed in document requests alongside email and chat.
 For regulated industries (healthcare, finance, government), compliance auditors check browser activity against internet-usage policy.
 For parental monitoring, browser history reveals the platforms a child actually uses versus what they say they use.

 Sherlock's read-only extraction model keeps the browser history evidence forensically sound.
 The Forensic Edition adds CSV export so investigators can deliver structured browser-evidence packets to HR, legal counsel or compliance officers without the back-and-forth screenshotting that wastes investigator time.
 Pair the tool with our browser history evidence in HR investigation guide and browser forensics extraction methodology walkthrough for the full operational playbook.
 See also the Browser Viewer 1.0 launch notes for the build history.
+For the parallel mailbox-forensics layer of HR investigations and incident response, pair Browser Viewer's browser-history extraction with Sherlock Forensics PST Viewer for the email and calendar artifact extraction from the same custodian's mailbox.
+To preserve chain-of-custody on the exported CSV, hash the file with Sherlock Forensics Hash Calculator at the moment of acquisition and again at the moment of delivery to legal counsel or HR; matching hashes prove the evidence has not been altered in transit.

 Compatibility